-As the name implies, administrative expenses are the regular expenses you incur as a part of regular business activities.
-These are the costs associated with running a business that don’t relate to your products or sales.
+As the name indicates, administrative expenses are the routine expenses you incur to run your business.
+These are the costs associated with running a business that doesn’t relate to your products or sales.
 These are the necessities (and sometimes the luxuries) that most companies require.

-Keeping a tab on these expenses can help you make financial forecasts, claim tax deductions and determine when it's time to hire new employees.
+Keeping a tab on these expenses can help you make financial forecasts, claim tax deductions and determine when it's time to invest.

 An office doesn’t just run itself.
 Your teams need a high-functioning environment in which they’re comfortable and can work without sweating about the small stuff.

 This environment also helps you find the best talent and keep them around for longer.
 The little things - a nice colour scheme and an open feel - can be the difference between signing the person you want, and seeing them walk.